DonChong2000/TodayILearn/HG-meditation/Path of Accomplishmnet (Siddhi Padha).md

 We are outcome oriented.
 When I dont get the outcome that I want, it shatters our motivation.

-Krishna means if you devote yourselves to your a
+Krishna means if you **devote yourselves to your actions** instead of the outcomes, thats the best way forward.

+As a human being,